-- 1. Tobacco - use of any tobacco product on college premises - Gambling 2. - engaging in any form of gambling that is in violation of the law - 3.
-Pets - possession of animals within campus buildings; service animals and medically approved emotional support animals are the only exception - Solicitation and Sales 4. - solicitation and sales of any kind on campus without prior permission from the Dean of Students and Campus Services - 5.
-Skateboards, Hover Boards, and Roller Blades - Use of skate boards, hover boards, or roller blades on campus
+- 1. Tobacco - a. use of any tobacco product on college premises - 2.
+Gambling - a. engaging in any form of gambling that is in violation of the law - 3.
+Pets - a. possession of animals within campus buildings; service animals and medically approved emotional support animals are the only exception - 4.
+Solicitation and Sales - solicitation and sales of any kind on campus without prior permission from the Dean of Students and Campus Services - 5.
+Skateboards, Hover Boards, and Roller Blades - a.
+Use of skate boards, hover boards, or roller blades on campus